RNA-FRETools/MASH-FRET/docs/tutorials/set-experiment-settings/import-trajectories.md

 To set the RGB color of a specific trace, select the data in list **(a)** and press
 ![Set color](../../assets/images/gui/newproj-but-setcolor.png "Set color") to open the color picker.

-To use a predefined set of colors adapted to simulations, press
+To use a predefined set of colors adapted to the experiment design, press
 ![Apply default colors](../../assets/images/gui/newproj-but-applydefclr.png "Apply default colors").

 <u>default</u>: from green to red for intensities, shades of black for FRET ratios and shades of blue for stoichiometry ratios.